 |Frequencies||4900, 4925, 5115, 5150, 5290, 5715, 5900, 6215, 6310|

-V24 was first logged in the 1970s.
-Since then, the station went through many different music genres for its intro songs, changing several times from martial music, North Korean folk, classical, Western, and to K-pop which is currently the genre predominantly used.
+V24 has been reported since at least the 1970s.
+The station has gone through many different genres for its musical introductions, ranging from martial music, North Korean folk, classical, Western, to the currently dominant K-pop.